 Maintain guardrails on personalization, like no content based on overly personal profiles, and allow easy opt-outs or preference controls to respect user comfort.
 In short, relevance should feel helpful, not creepy.

-You should use diverse, representative training data and carefully review AI content.
-Regular audits, clear ethical guidelines, and human oversight are essential to keeping campaigns fair, accurate, and inclusive.
+You should use diverse, representative customer and campaign data and carefully review AI-generated content.
+Regular audits, clear ethical guidelines, and human oversight help keep campaigns fair, accurate, and inclusive.

 3. Compliance Drift and Privacy